Al Carns: Early life and education

-Military service
+Military career

 Carns enlisted as a Royal Marine Commando in 1999.
-He was subsequently commissioned as an officer in September 2002, and appointed to the trained strength as a captain in September 2003.
+He was commissioned as an officer in September 2002, and appointed to the trained strength as a captain in September 2003.
 He was promoted to major on 1 October 2010, to lieutenant colonel on 30 June 2016, and to colonel on 26 July 2021.

+Carns served with the Special Boat Service (SBS), part of the UK's special forces.
+The Independent reported that he had "served in every major conflict this country has been engaged in for the last two dozen years", but much of the detail could not be made public for security reasons.
+He has stated he came close to death more than four times during his service.

-Carns was mentioned in despatches "in recognition of gallant and distinguished services in Afghanistan during the period 1st October 2006 to 31st March 2007".
+Carns served five operational tours in Afghanistan, and was mentioned in dispatches "in recognition of gallant and distinguished services in Afghanistan during the period 1st October 2006 to 31st March 2007".
 In September 2011, he was awarded the Military Cross (MC) "in recognition of gallant and distinguished services in Afghanistan during the period 1st October 2010 to 31st March 2011".
 In the 2022 Queen's Birthday Honours, he was appointed Officer of the Order of the British Empire (OBE).

-Carns was a military adviser to three Defence Secretaries; Michael Fallon, Gavin Williamson and Penny Mordaunt.
+Carns was a military adviser to three Defence Secretaries: Michael Fallon, Gavin Williamson and Penny Mordaunt.

-Carns was to be promoted to Brigadier in June 2024, however he resigned his commission in May 2024 in order to stand for the Labour Party in the 2024 general election.
+Carns was expecting to be promoted to brigadier in June 2024, but in May 2024 he resigned his commission in order to stand for the Labour Party in the 2024 general election.

 Carns re-enlisted in the Royal Marines as a reservist in November 2024.

 In the 2025 New Year Honours, Carns was appointed a Companion of the Distinguished Service Order (DSO) "in recognition of gallant and distinguished services in the field during the period 1 October 2023 to 31 March 2024".
-He received the medal during a ceremony July 2025; his DSO was the first to feature King Charles's cypher.
+He received the insignia during a ceremony in July 2025; his was the first to feature King Charles III's cypher.